-Aces and Faces is one of the many variations of Video Poker, just like Jacks or Better game, which is the most popular among them all, played in casinos.
+Aces and Faces is one of the many variations of Video Poker, just like Jacks or Better casino game, which is the most popular among them all, played in casinos.
 For some people, who prefer to gamble individually rather than on a table against a group of people, this combination of slot machines and poker is exciting.
-The people who find the table poker a bit more intimidating, or they find it somewhat uncomfortable; the video poker becomes their perfect choice for a casino game.
+The people who find table poker a bit more intimidating, or they find it somewhat uncomfortable; video poker becomes their perfect choice for a casino game.

 Aces and Faces are usually played on a slot machine- which works on electricity and is just like a computer with some control buttons and an interface.
 The game has good payouts and gives you the option to double your earnings at the end of the game too.
 Being able to play without any other concurrent players, this game can also be implemented online, and many online platforms allow players to play online.
 The online platforms, or at least some of the popular ones, enable players to get used to the game first before involving any actual money in it.

 Aces and Faces Tutorial – How to Play it

 Aces and Faces begin when a player pays the initial required bid to the machine of the game.
 Initially, the computer on which the player is playing deals five random cards from a virtual deck of fifty-two standard playing cards.

 The player can decide to discard any of the cards or even the complete set of 5 cards.
 Then the machine re-deals cards to replace the cards that have been discarded by the player.
 It is the choice of the player to keep or discard individual cards to get a better hand, which decides the fate of the game and earns the player more or less money based on what cards the player has at the end when he decides to pay himself or herself out.